MisterRager/screeps/README.md

 nmp run deploy
 ```

-To deploy, there's a config file, `/screeps.js` to fill out that the deploy task creates if it cannot find it.
+Before deploy will fully work, there's a config file, `/screeps.js` to fill out that the deploy task creates if it cannot find it.
 It will hold your login credentials, so don't commit it.

 Also available is a watch job through `npm run watch`.
 It will continually update your code as you edit the copies in `src/`.